 Compensation, Benefits, and Start Date

-This full-time position offers a competitive salary commensurate with experience (starting at $17.00 for candidates new to this work), a variable schedule, a collaborative work environment, and a benefits package that includes generous vacation, health insurance, and other benefits.
-The position is open immediately.
-Please note that Bird Rescue has a mandatory COVID-19 vaccine policy and all new employees will be required to provide proof of vaccination.
+This part-time position offers a competitive salary commensurate with experience (starting at $17.00 for candidates new to this work), a variable schedule, and a collaborative work environment.
+This position is open immediately.
 This position requires a background check.

 About International Bird Rescue — www.birdrescue.org